MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/2_create_your_repo/README.md

 # Using Github Desktop

-If you prefer to learn learn via watching videos, This text based tutorial is also available in video format [here]().

 ## What is a "Repository"?
 A repository contains all of your project's files and each file's revision history.
 A repository is a folder on your computer where you can store all of your project files.
 However, the special thing about a Github repository is that we can see all changes to various files over time, and we can easily collaborate with partners on large projects.
 You're going to use a lot of repositories throughout this course, infact, you're currently accessing my repository for the course here!